"See above the

 provisions for the O-rings.
 I have the original Falconer & Dunn Weber

-will be a duplicated T/A Boss engine in the end.
+Intake.
+It is a duplicated T/A Boss engine in the end.

 BTW something that I have noticed while gathering